 Take a leisurely stroll through the Historic District of Milford.
 In just 20 blocks, you’ll discover more than 50 Victorian buildings (circa 1814-1914) of architectural and historic significance.
 All are listed on the National Register of Historic Places and feature a variety of Victorian styles including Gothic, Italianate, Second Empire and Queen Anne.
 You may pick up a tour map at the Hotel Fauchère reception desk.

 608 Broad Street, 570.296.8126

 Exhibits include the famous “blood-stained Lincoln Flag,“ which cushioned the dying president’s head moments after he was shot at Ford’s Theater in April of 1865.
-The flag is part of a large collection of Lincolnalia, which tells the story of that tragic night through the perspective of a family of actors working in the theatre that evening.
+The flag is part of a large collection of memorabilia that tells the story of that tragic night from the perspective of a family of actors working in the theatre that evening.

 151 Grey Towers Drive, 570.296.9630

 Grey Towers is the Richard Morris Hunt-designed Normanesque bluestone chateau that was built by James Pinchot and was the ancestral home of Gifford Pinchot, first chief of the U.S. Forest Service and twice-Governor of Pennsylvania.